 1. The COVID-19 situation is having an impact on schools and youth organizations running Junior Astronauts activities.
 Is the camp still taking place?

 The health and safety of young Canadians and our personnel is our top priority.
-That is why we have decided to postpone the Junior Astronaut Camp to summer .
-Registration will remain open until .
-Kids are encouraged to do Junior Astronauts activities at home during the physical distancing period.
+Given the continued impact of the COVID-19 pandemic, we have decided to transform the Junior Astronaut Camp into a virtual edition in summer .
+Registration remains open until .
+Youth are encouraged to safely do Junior Astronauts activities at home or with their class if health measures allow.
 More information can be found on the registration page.

 2. How did this campaign come about?